Getting Started

 })

-Now we can use this collection to render the contents of our MDX files:
+Now we can use the configured directory to render the contents of our MDX files by querying them from the file system:

 })